tryolabs/norfair/README.md

 The video and drawing tools use OpenCV frames, so they are compatible with most Python video code available online.
 The point tracking is based on [SORT](https://arxiv.org/pdf/1602.00763.pdf) generalized to detections consisting of a dynamically changing number of points per detection.

-## Motivation

-Trying out the latest state-of-the-art detectors normally requires running repositories that weren't intended to be easy to use.
-These tend to be repositories associated with a research paper describing a novel new way of doing detection, and they are therefore intended to be run as a one-off evaluation script to get some result metric to publish on a particular research paper.
-This explains why they tend to not be easy to run as inference scripts, or why extracting the core model to use in another standalone script isn't always trivial.

-Norfair was born out of the need to quickly add a simple layer of tracking over a wide range of newly released SOTA detectors.
-It was designed to seamlessly be plugged into a complex, highly coupled code base, with minimum effort.
-Norfair provides a series of modular but compatible tools, which you can pick and choose to use in your project.

 ## Examples & demos

 We provide several examples of how Norfair can be used to add tracking capabilities to different detectors, and also showcase more advanced features.